The best photography insurance of 2023

 Every company that offers business insurance can craft a policy that caters to photographers.
 Rest assured, if you have an insurance provider that you know and trust, chances are you can continue using them.
 In a few fortunate cases, companies devote the time to developing insurance policies specifically designed with creative professionals in mind.
 We looked at the top options of insurance providers professional photographers have used in their careers and selected what we feel to be the best choices for anyone looking to cover their business.

 We paid close attention to policies that covered the items we photographers are keen on protecting.
 Good general liability coverage, personal injury coverage, and equipment replacement or repair coverage were the aspects we most closely analyzed when assembling this list.
-Additionally, some insurance providers had additional coverage options for things like indemnity, data loss, or drones, which put them ahead of the in our eyes.
+Additionally, some insurance providers had additional coverage options for things like indemnity, data loss, or drones, which put them ahead of the competition in our eyes.

 Running a successful photography business takes a lot of resources, so any insurance provider with other benefits with their policy also helped bolster their rankings.
 As with the case with PPA, there were many additional features included with the membership that will go a long way in assisting new photographers in building their businesses.